Chronic vs Acute Pain – Which Type Are You Suffering From?

-And if any of you have ever suffered from this type of injury you'll know the excruciating pain that follows.
+And those of you that have suffered from this type of injury will know just how excruciating the pain is that follows.

-And after that you can go back to work as good as new.
+However, with some rest and treatment it will clear up and after that you can go back to your daily life and routines as good as new.

 As it tells you that you are doing something wrong.

-Whether that be by using the wrong lifting technique, sitting in the wrong position for too long or over-doing things.
+Whether that be by lifting with a poor technique, having a bad posture, sitting in the wrong position for too long, or over-doing things.